As a Los Angeles native, I know a thing or two about sitting in traffic.

 When you block an intersection, you don’t necessarily regard yourself in the same disapproving way you regard another driver when he blocks your path.

-The same lack of objectivity is present when you write.
+The same lack of objectivity is present when you write and edit.

 The discerning taste of an onlooker